Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ### Running demos

-Once [build.py](../build.py) script has done with success its job, you can start your Godot editor and goes into `../demos` and load the Godot project of demos.
+Once [build.py](../build.py) script has done success its job, you can start your Godot editor and goes into `../demos`, and load the Godot project of demos.
 They are ready to use.
 See this [README](demos/README.md) describing the given demos.

-A concrete Godot application using CEF can be find [here](https://github.com/stigmee/stigmee).
+A concrete Godot application using CEF can be found [here](https://github.com/stigmee/stigmee).

-## What I have to do next for using CEF in my personal project ?
+## What do I have to do next for using CEF in my personal project?

 - Copy the `build/` folder holding CEF artifacts that have been compiled into your Godot project.